mgutz/mapper/README.md

         assert.equal(result.affectedRows, 1);
       });

-    // if doc has id set, then saving it is simple.
-You should
+    // if doc has id set, then save is simple.
+Note,
-    // pluck the columns you want updated Post.save(doc, function(err, result) { ... });
+    // pluck only the columns you want updated Post.save(doc, function(err, result) { ... });

 Delete